Why Fossil-SCM is an excellent choice for introductory programming courses

 Built-in Trouble Tickets and Wiki

-Unlike the other DVCS systems mentioned above, Fossil has a built in trouble ticketing system.
+Unlike the other DVCS systems mentioned above, Fossil has a built in trouble ticketing system (also known as a "tracker" in Internet parlance.)
 This is another good habit for students to learn.
 Because it is built in, instructors don't have to obtain accounts on a shared ticketing system and distributed credentials to the class.
 Each student can manage their own tickets.
 Instructors can incorporate good ticket tracking and writing into the class easily.

 There is also a built-in Wiki.
 This makes writing documentation a snap and again, it is accessed by a simple command: